Water supply master plan

 How have the projected future water demands been considered with the current and future capacity of the Guelph WWTP?
 Realistically, it seems unlikely that water reclamation efforts would be implemented fast and vastly enough to keep up with the growing water demand (and consequent increased wastewater production).

-M.R. asked about 4 years ago
+M.R. asked almost 5 years ago

 The Water Supply Master Plan is integrated with the Wastewater Master Plan through the water demand forecasts.
 The water demand forecasts are based on the number of people in Guelph by 2041 and how much water they will use during the same time period.